A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Introduction

-Figure \ref{fig:intro} illustrates key milestones in SRL research, starting with the proposal of this task and continuing with the latest progress driven by LLMs.
-Concretely, the SRL task was pioneered by \citet{DBLP:conf/acl/GildeaJ00}, building upon Frame Semantics \cite{fillmore1976frame,DBLP:conf/acl/BakerFL98} as its theoretical foundation.
-Early NLP research treated SRL as fundamental to natural language understanding, with initial algorithms inevitably incorporating syntactic information for feature modeling \cite{xue-palmer-2004-calibrating,hacioglu-etal-2004-semantic,DBLP:conf/acl/PradhanWHMJ05,swanson-gordon-2006-comparison,johansson-nugues-2008-dependency}.
-A significant breakthrough came when \citet{DBLP:journals/jmlr/CollobertWBKKK11} developed the first end-to-end SRL system using multilayer neural networks.
-Subsequently, most SRL research has shifted toward developing end-to-end methods, making extensive use of deep neural models \cite{DBLP:journals/jmlr/CollobertWBKKK11,DBLP:conf/acl/ZhouX15,DBLP:conf/emnlp/FitzGeraldTG015,okamura-etal-2018-improving,DBLP:conf/acl/HeLLZ17a} and generative models \cite{daza-frank-2018-sequence,ijcai2021p521}.
+Figure~\ref{fig:intro} illustrates key milestones in SRL research, starting with the proposal of this task and continuing with the latest progress driven by LLMs.
+Concretely, the SRL task was pioneered by~\citet{DBLP:conf/acl/GildeaJ00}, building upon Frame Semantics~\citep{fillmore1976frame,DBLP:conf/acl/BakerFL98} as its theoretical foundation.
+Early NLP research treated SRL as fundamental to natural language understanding, with initial algorithms inevitably incorporating syntactic information for feature modeling~\citep{DBLP:conf/emnlp/XueP04,DBLP:conf/conll/HaciogluPWMJ04,DBLP:conf/acl/PradhanWHMJ05,DBLP:conf/acl/SwansonG06,DBLP:conf/emnlp/JohanssonN08}.
+A significant breakthrough came when~\citet{DBLP:journals/jmlr/CollobertWBKKK11} developed the first end-to-end SRL system using multilayer neural networks.
+Subsequently, most SRL research has shifted toward developing end-to-end methods, making extensive use of deep neural models~\citep{DBLP:conf/acl/ZhouX15,DBLP:conf/emnlp/FitzGeraldTG015,DBLP:conf/acl/HeLLZ17a,DBLP:conf/paclic/OkamuraTITIIAU18} and generative models~\citep{DBLP:conf/rep4nlp/DazaF18,DBLP:conf/ijcai/BlloshmiCTN21}.

-SRL was initially conceptualized as a text-only, single-sentence task.
+In its early stages, SRL was conceptualized as a text-only, single-sentence task.
 Although treating SRL as a sentence-level task provided a practical foundation for analysis, it failed to capture the rich contextual information that often spans multiple sentences or even entire conversations.
 Semantic roles often extend beyond the boundaries of the sentence, with arguments and predicates establishing relationships in a wider discourse context.
-This limitation has motivated researchers to explore semantic structures beyond individual sentences, leading to significant progress in discourse-level SRL \cite{DBLP:journals/lre/RuppenhoferLSM13,DBLP:journals/coling/RothF15} and conversational SRL \cite{DBLP:conf/icmlc2/HeWLSC21,DBLP:conf/naacl/WuT0LWS22,DBLP:conf/ijcai/0001WZRJ22}.
+Recent research has therefore expanded SRL to discourse-level and conversational settings~\citep{DBLP:journals/lre/RuppenhoferLSM13,DBLP:journals/coling/RothF15,DBLP:conf/icmlc2/HeWLSC21,DBLP:conf/naacl/WuT0LWS22,DBLP:conf/ijcai/0001WZRJ22}, as well as to multimodal scenarios such as visual SRL in images and videos~\citep{DBLP:journals/corr/GuptaM15,DBLP:conf/cvpr/YatskarZF16,DBLP:conf/eccv/PrattYWFK20,DBLP:conf/cvpr/SadhuGYNK21,DBLP:conf/nips/KhanJT22,DBLP:conf/aaai/YangLZ0JC23,DBLP:conf/mm/Zhao00LZWZC23} and recent advances in speech-based SRL~\citep{DBLP:conf/acl/ChenLZZ24}.
+The emergence of LLMs has further transformed the landscape of SRL.
+This development has raised important questions in the NLP community regarding traditional tasks like SRL: (1) What is the significance of SRL in this era?
+(2) How will SRL research develop in the future?
+This survey seeks to systematically review these developments and provide insights into the evolving role of SRL in modern NLP.